The 2025-2026 application is now closed. The 2026-2027 competition will open in Spring 2025.

 • Provide reference writers with copies of the Statement of Grant Purpose and the Personal Statement so that they can write well-informed recommendation letters.

 • You must register the recommenders in the online application system so that they can upload their recommendation letters directly into the application.
+When available, it is preferred you register your recommenders using their professional or institutional email address.
 Let your recommenders/evaluators know that they should be expecting an email message with the following information in the header:

 • From: Fulbright U․S․Student Program (FBstudent@iie.org)

 • Recommendations must remain confidential.
-Applicants cannot upload recommendation letters on behalf of their recommenders.
+Applicants cannot upload recommendation letters on behalf of their recommenders, and recommenders should not share their recommendations with applicants.

 • Recommendation letters should be on institutional letterhead, signed by the authors, and then uploaded into the online application system.
 Digital signatures are also acceptable.